 During the exam, the RDN looks for signs of nutrient deficiencies and malnutrition.
 How in-depth the exam is can vary based on the setting.
 For example, the exam may be more extensive in the hospital.
 In an outpatient setting, the RDN may do a shorter version of the NFPE.

-There are several areas an RDN may check during your exam, which may serve as indicators of your nutrition status.
+There are several areas an RDN may check during your exam.
+These may provide information about your nutrition status.
 Some examples include:

 - Muscle or grip strength